A sketch of what a space funeral might look like (All images courtesy of Karin Tjerrild Lund and Mikael Ploustrup)

 However, a never-before-attempted mission to another planet brings with it many hazards, and unlike the Mars One plan, NASA’s goal is for its astronauts to return to Earth.
 But what happens if not all of them make it?
 Travel to or from Mars takes around seven months, and a landed mission would remain on the surface of the planet for some time, resulting in a potential mission time of two years or more.

-So, in considering the multitude of things that could go wrong on a 40 million-mile-long trip, the issue of mortality inevitably arose.
+So, in considering the multitude of things that could go wrong on a 65 million-kilometre-long trip, the issue of mortality inevitably arose.
 What happens when someone dies in deep space?

 A mock-up of how deceased bodies would be stored outside a space station